myeomans/politeness/cran-comments.md

 ## Version Update (0.8.5)

-Bare command tweak, an improvement to apology detection, and a bigger training dataset for receptiveness.
+Bare command tweak, an improvement to apology detection, updates to our vignette, and a bigger training dataset for receptiveness.

+Also a fix from the last submission - removing some tests that do not work on the CRAN server due to dependencies

 ## Version Update (0.8.4)